ashok-khanna/ParEvil/README.md

 # Reliance on Evil Paredit
 Finally, it is useful to maintain reliance on Evil Paredit to provide some safety against accidentally breaking balanced parantheses whilst in Normal / Paredit State.
-We do that with the below (noting that you need to also download the Evil Paredit package if you are building this file from scratch, however I have bundled everything into `parevil.el`).
+We do that with the below (noting that you need to also download the Evil Paredit package if you are building your bindings from scratch).

 ```lisp
 (load "/path-to-evil-paredit/evil-paredit.el")

 (add-hook 'emacs-lisp-mode-hook 'evil-paredit-mode)
 (add-hook 'lisp-mode-hook 'evil-paredit-mode)
 (add-hook 'lisp-interaction-mode-hook 'evil-paredit-mode)